catenax-ng/product-agents/matchmaking/README.md

-# Tractus-X Knowledge Agents (Hey Catena!)
-Matchmaking and Inference Agent
+# Tractus-X Matchmaking and Inference Agent (Upcoming)

-This is a folder providing a FOSS implementations of a Hey Catena! agent for consumer-side deployment which will just delegate/federate skills.
+This is a folder providing a FOSS implementations of a Matchmaking Agent.

+The Matchmaking Agent is needed by any Agent-Enabled dataspace participant.

+The Matchmaking Agent is able to interact with and reason about the Dataspace/EDC (and hence: other Matchmaking Agents) using a Federated Data Catalogue.

+It is also able to delegate work on sub-graphs/asset to tenant-internal agents (Binding Agents) providing actual data and functions.

+For Agent-Enabled dataspace consumers, deploying the Matchmaking Agent alongside an Agent-Enabled EDC is sufficient.

+Currently, the Matchmaking Agent (based on Apache Jena Fuseki) is baked into the [EDC data plane (Agent Plane)](https://github.com/catenax-ng/product-agents-edc/tree/main/agent-plane/agent-plane-protocol/src/main/java/org/eclipse/tractusx/agents/edc/sparql).

-Currently, a plain Apache Jena Fuseki is used for federation (no matchmaking).
-This will change in the near future and this folder will become active.
+This will be refactored in the near future.

 ## What is Matchmaking